floragunncom/search-guard-docs/_docs/kibana_installation.md

 * cd into your Kibana installaton directory.
 * Execute: `bin/kibana-plugin install file:///path/to/search-guard-kibana-plugin-<version>.zip`.

+**For Search Guard 21, at least v10 of the Kibana plugin is required.**

 ## Configuring the Kibana server user

 For management calls to Elasticsearch, such as setting the index pattern, saving and retrieving visualizations and dashboards etc., Kibana uses a special user, called the Kibana server users.